Falconer distance problem on Riemannian manifolds: Proof of Lemma

 \section{Proof of Lemma \ref{l3}}

-Lemma \ref{l3} generalizes the bound on bad tubes in \cite{du2021} from the Euclidean case to manifolds of constant sectional curvature.
+Lemma \ref{l3} generalizes the bound on bad tubes in \cite{du2021} from the Euclidean case to Riemannian manifolds.
 In Euclidean space, it follows directly from the classical Marstrand's orthogonal projection theorem and a radial projection estimate due to Orponen \cite{orponen19}.
-Here, we would like to pursue a slightly different approach to prove Lemma \ref{l3} on manifolds of constant sectional curvature.
+Here, we would like to pursue a slightly different approach to prove Lemma \ref{l3} on Riemannian manifolds.

 Consider the origin $p_0=(0,\ldots,0)$ in our coordinate system.
 Let us introduce a family of submanifolds associated with each element $V$ in the Grassmannian ${\bf Gr}(n,d)$ in the tangent space of $p_0$.
 That is, each $V\in {\bf Gr}(n,d)$ is a $n$-dimensional linear subspace of $T_{p_0} M$.
 To prove Lemma \ref{l3}, we take $n=\lfloor d/2\rfloor$, although many arguments work for general $n$.